jhvozdovich/leap-year-csharp/README.md

 ## Description

-_A leap year C# console exercise to introduce me to C# testing with MSTest._
+_A leap year C# console exercise to introduce me to C# testing with MSTest and Behavior Driven Development._

 ## Setup/Installation Requirements